 When participants are asked to walk on the glass, they do so very slowly.
 Because of the slow walk, the glasses are pushed down slowly and the multiple layers of glass act as a sponge or a cushion that spreads on being pushed down.

 It is for this reason that the feet do not get hurt.

 When it comes to the firewalk, it is done on special coal.
 The coal in most cases is just warm and not really hot.
 But when you see the warm coal under poor or dim lights, it appears red, giving the impression that it is very hot.
-The coal is also such that it takes time for your feet to experience the temperature and for this reason as oppose to glass walk where the speed of walking is slow, in case of coal walk, the speed of walking is fast.
+The coal is also such that it takes time for your feet to experience the temperature and for this reason as opposed to glass walk where the speed of walking is slow, in case of coal walk, the speed of walking is fast.

 The reason why we do not recommend these activities is that if you were to explain why it works, it no longer is useful to your cause of highlighting the power of the mind.
-If you decide not to explain the activity, some people could try these activities by themselves without the necessary set up and may end up causing bodily harm to self or to others.
+If you decide not to explain the activity, some people could try these activities by themselves without the necessary setup and may end up causing bodily harm to themselves or to others.

 So does it mean that these activities shouldn’t be used in programs at all?

 Well, almost everything is useful in some context.
-(Yes, This is one of the NLP presupposition which NLP practitioners would know but if you haven’t done NLP, I would recommend you to do it)
+(Yes, This is one of the NLP presuppositions which NLP practitioners would know but if you haven’t done NLP, I would recommend you to do it)

 Coming back to these activities, they are very useful if you were to do a program on fear management.

 You can do these activities, let the participants experience the high and through explanation make them realise that most of our fears are imaginary based on what we perceive through our senses or as a result of our thoughts and emotions.